arnab333/golang-employee-management/README.md

 # Employee Management API

-- Golang has been used
+- Golang (Gin Web Framework) has been used
-- MongoDB has been used for database